peter88213/aeon3obsidian/docs/template/index.md

-The *aeon3obsidian* Python script extracts the narrative part of an [Aeon Timeline 3](https://timeline.app/) project and generates a set of Markdown documents.
+The *aeon3obsidian* Python script extracts the items of an [Aeon Timeline 3](https://timeline.app/) project and generates a set of Markdown documents.

 ![Screenshot](Screenshots/screen01.png)